 Explore Greenland’s wild and dramatic, glaciated terrain as part of this self-supported, pioneering summer expedition.

 Much of this region remains largely unexplored.
-Its glacial conditions change rapidly meaning that the exact route and itinerary of this expedition will necessarily remain very flexible, until and even while the team is on the ground.
-For anyone seeking a truly exploratory experience this year, where anything can happen within the framework created by Secret Compass, this is it.
+Its glacial conditions change rapidly, and the weather is highly unpredictable, meaning that the exact route and itinerary of this expedition will necessarily remain very flexible, until and even while the team is on the ground.
+For anyone seeking a truly remote and exploratory experience this year, where anything can happen within the framework created by Secret Compass, this is it.

 Secret Compass runs expeditions with framework itineraries, rather than guided tours with set daily plans.
 Read more about Our Approach here.
 The following is the outline plan for this Greenland expedition – the ‘substance’ rather than the specifics.
 A fuller itinerary is provided in the Greenland Expedition Handbook which is available on request or upon Application to join the team.

 After a boat transfer to Apusiaajik Island, you’ll establish a basecamp for the next few days and practice basic mountaineering skills, glacier travel and crevasse rescue.
 You’ll then take a boat north to Karale to one of the main glaciers in the region.
-This will be your access point for the high peaks of Eastern Greenland.
+This will be your access point for the start of the traverse.

 After a week in the wilderness, you’ll return to Kulusuk by boat for hot showers and a celebratory meal.
 The expedition will officially end after breakfast on 17 August 2018, with teammates free to depart anytime on or after this date.